Jkozmo10/MLBSuccessPredictor/README.md

 # MLBSuccessPredictor

 This project uses machine learning to predict a baseball player's overall career success (WAR) based on their rookie season statistics.
-It was done along with [Hailey Terry](https://www.linkedin.com/in/hailey-terry/)
+It was done with the help of [Hailey Terry](https://www.linkedin.com/in/hailey-terry/).

 ## Overview